Does using diet for endometriosis work?

 "I have endo on my colon, and certain foods, like soy, trigger instant pain for me.
 I've done well on gluten free, soy free, dairy free and low sugar (I get almost all my sugar from fruits now).
 I very rarely eat anything that is heavily processed.
 This is just what seems to help my body.
 You will need to do some experimenting, maybe do an elimination diet to see what helps you.
 Good luck!"

-My own recovery from endo - with the support of diet
+My own recovery from endo - with the support of good nutrition

-The use of diet was a huge part of my own recovery and healing from endometriosis.
-Luckily I was already about 80% vegetarian, so I was not consuming much meat - maybe the occasional chicken dish.
-When I was diagnosed with endo I did a lot of research about diet and inflammation and decided to cut right back on dairy, which made a big difference in my symptoms.
+The use of diet was an important part of my own recovery from endometriosis.
+Luckily I was already about 80% vegetarian, so I was not consuming a great deal of meat - maybe the occasional chicken dish.
+When I was diagnosed with endo I did a lot of research about diet and inflammation and decided to cut right back on dairy, which made a big difference in my symptoms. - but I still snuck in the odd bit of cheese now and again!
+This helped to reduce my bloating and I also found that whenever I touched any fizzy drinks I would be in agony for hours, so they were a complete no no for me.

-Luckily I did not like any of the soy products available, so I did not touch any soy.
-Also, I never was big on sweets, biscuits and cakes, therefore they never featured much in my diet which gave me a head-start in keeping my symptoms to a minimum.
+Luckily I did not like any of the soy products available like soy based ready meals, so that was never included in my diet.
+Also, I never was big on sweets, biscuits and cakes, therefore they never featured much in my diet which gave me a head-start in controlling my symptoms and helped with inflammation.
+I did however have to focus on cooked foods rather that raw foods, like salads containing ingredients like grated carrot or celery, as I just could not digest them and they would trigger off endo belly with lots of pain.

-I combined my diet regime with the support of homeopathy and various self-help tools like castor packs and using essential oils - all of which helped me heal steadily, gradually and safely.
+My food choices, as explained above, were focussed mainly on a vegetarian diet and I did lots of batch cooking to make life easier so that I had ready meals when I did not feel like cooking.
+I combined my diet regime with the support of homeopathy and various self-help tools like castor oil packs, meditation, gentle exercise, targeted supplements and essential oils - all of which helped me steadily heal my body - gradually and safely.
 You can read my own story about combating endometriosis here

 If you want to know more about diet you can find the full 'low-down' on the endo diet HERE